 In fact, the budget you sent me was so incomprehensibly bad, I printed your message and put it infront of people – all of whom are financially successful and independent – and said, “Look this over for me.
 What are your thoughts?
 Let me hear them as they occur to you.”
 I wish I had recorded the responses because they would have let you see how truly fiscally sick this kind of allocation is.

 But you asked a very specific question.
 Where is this money supposed to originate?
 How could someone possibly save that cash?

-If I woke up in that situation tomorrow – say I was 25, married, with one child and a $40,000 income – my budget would look radically different than yours.
-And in 50 years, you would be broke, living on government benefits, convinced that your life was the way it was because you just didn’t make enough, while I would have millions of dollars and be completely self-sufficient.
+If I woke up in that situation tomorrow – say I were 25, married, with one child and a $40,000 income – my budget would look radically different than yours.
+And in 50 years, you would be broke, living on government benefits, convinced that your life were the way it was because you just didn’t make enough, while I would have millions of dollars and be completely self-sufficient.
 Don’t believe it?
 I’ll walk you through the numbers.
 Keep in mind, this isn’t purely academic to me – I lived it.
 I never inherited any money.
 I wasn’t given any startup capital.
 I graduated from high school, moved across the country, and put myself through college.
 I know what I’m talking about from experience.

 The Shelter I Would Choose